Home Page

 Respiratory tract infections are very common in children.
 Occasionally these infections will develop into pneumonia (inflammation of the lungs).

-If your child has pneumonia, the signs of the disease and the symptoms they experience will depend on their age, the organism (i.e. type of bacteria or virus) that is causing the pneumonia, and the severity of the infection.
+If your child has pneumonia, the signs of the disease and the symptoms they experience will depend on their age, the organism (i.e. type of bacteria or virus) that is causing the pneumonia, the severity of the infection and any other underlying health conditions they may have.

 Your doctor can make the diagnosis of pneumonia based on your child’s symptoms, physical examination, and chest X-ray results.